Silence.

 Michael did a double-take, surprised by the fluent Chinese coming from the foreign student.

 "Don't," Michael said to Dr. Zhao, recovering.
-"This isn't some story where we become heroes.
+"This isn't some web novel where we become heroes.
 If this is really..."
 He couldn't finish the sentence.

 Zhang and Dr. Zhao exchanged a look.